Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 Adjusting Ballistic Turrets

-With ballistic turrets, you make large adjustments instead of tiny ones.
-Look for the numerical references that can tell the distance capacity of your turret.
+With ballistic turrets, you make LARGE adjustments instead of tiny ones.
+Look for the numerical references that can tell the distance capacity of your ballistic turret.

 How to Interpret the Distance Markings?